OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 It should be noted that defense mechanisms are intended to be used in a layered approach.
 In most cases, a single defense option would be inadequate to stop most Credential Stuffing attacks.

---- TODO: update about how it can be combined

 In many cases, brute force protections will overlap with credential stuffing defenses.

+Keep in mind that application can have different security levels for different users/roles or actions.
+For example for casual customers multi-factor authentication may by optional but for admins or some other special roles it can be required.

 ## Defense Option 1: Multi-Factor Authentication

 True multi-factor authentication is the best defense against Credential Stuffing attacks, but can have significant deployment and usability impacts, and so is frequently not a feasible option.
 If this defense is not feasible for your application, consider adopting as many of these other defenses as you can.

---- TODO: update about 2nd factor as e-mail and how it can be combined with for example Device Fingerprinting or login success ratio or cookie etc
+In order to balance security and usability multi-factor authentication can be combined with other techniques to ask for 2nd factor only in special situations.
+For example it can be combined with [device fingerprinting](cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md#defense-option-4-device-fingerprinting), in that scenario application can ask for 2nd factor only when application is accessed by unknown, new browser.
+Similary, cookies can be also used for remembering known browsers or application can ask about another factor based on login success ratio, IP address (like users from different network than company one like remote workers) etc.

+Assuming having user e-mail address - asking user to retype short, random token from e-mail only after new sucessfull login on a new browser provides good balance bewteen security and usability in a lot of cases.

 ## Defence Option 2: Use a CAPTCHA

---- TODO:
---- TODO: this can be usability drop so it can be combined with for example Device Fingerprinting or login success ratio or cookie etc

-## Defense Option 3: Multi-Step Login Process

-*Most of the automated account validation we've seen is using single step validation and checking for a success conditions.
-By forcing the client to render the response and include that in the next request (and including [Synchronizer (CSRF) Tokens](Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md)), we are just eliminating the basic attempts.
-It's not comprehensive.*
+Similar to Multi-Factor Authentication this defence can be combined with other techniques to ask user to solve CAPTCHA only in special situations.

+Lot of CAPTCHA examples with comparition can be found [here](https://www.whoishostingthis.com/resources/captcha/)

-## Defense Option 4: IP blacklists
+## Defense Option 3: IP blacklists

 Because the attacker requests will likely originate from a few (or one) IP, addresses attempting to log into multiple accounts can be blocked or sandboxed.